Ireland Deprivation Index · Pobal HP Index · Census 2022

 Disadvantaged areas map Ireland — Pobal HP Deprivation Index

-A single electoral division in south Dublin scores +30 on the Pobal deprivation index; a neighbouring north inner-city ED scores −28.
-Same city, same postcode boundary — a 58-point gulf measured in education, employment, and housing tenure.
+One south Dublin electoral division scores +30 on the Pobal deprivation index.
+A north inner-city ED nearby scores −28.
+Same city, same postcode boundary — a 58-point gulf in education, employment, and housing tenure.
 The data is below.

 Index Range